-Wearing your favorite shirt can make you feel great even if you’re having a bad day, while taking your favorite pair of pants out clubbing means you’re definitely going to have a great time.
+Wearing your favourite shirt can make you feel great even if you’re having a bad day while taking your favourite pair of pants out clubbing means you’re going to have a great time.
 In other words, clothes can make us feel cool, and no matter what you choose to wear, you’ll feel good if you look good.
-However, there’s been much debate about the choice of clothes some people make and the question of gender neutrality is getting a ton of attention, from people fashion industry professionals to everyday guys and girls who are fans of clothes that might be different from what their friends are wearing.
+However, there’s been much debate about the choice of clothes some people make, and the question of gender neutrality is getting a ton of attention, from people fashion industry professionals to everyday guys and girls who are fans of clothes that might be different from what their friends are wearing.
 Here’s why gender neutrality is so important and how it affects us all.

 What’s the difference between “men’s” and “women’s” clothes?